-Mr. Kavetsky spent 32 years as an engineer in the Department of the Navy, building and running hypersonic wind tunnels, as well as developing undersea weapons.
-He was appointed the first Warfare Center Liaison to the Office of Naval Research where he established the N-STAR program, a Navy-wide effort aimed at reinvigorating the science and technology community within the Navy’s Warfare Centers.
-Bob has co-authored 11 books on a wide variety of national defense-oriented topics.
-He is a proud graduate of Catholic University, where he obtained B.S. and M.S. degrees in Mechanical Engineering and a Master of Science degree in Engineering Administration.
+Bob Kavetsky co-founded ETC in 2006 to develop research, science, and engineering programs in Southern Maryland.
+He served as ETC’s Executive Director, and then President.
+He is now the company's CEO.
+Mr. Kavetsky worked for 32 years in the Department of the Navy, where he built and operated hypersonic wind tunnels and developed undersea weapons.
+He also served as the first Warfare Center Liaison to the Office of Naval Research.
+He established the N-STAR program, a Navy-wide effort to promote science and technology within the Navy's Warfare Centers.
+Additionally, Bob has co-authored 11 books on national defense topics.
+He holds B.S. and M.S. degrees in Mechanical Engineering and a Master of Science in Engineering Administration from Catholic University.

 Mr. Martin manages all business operations of ETC. He brings a broad business background and local development expertise to our Fast FORWARD initiative, drawing technology-based economic development to Indian Head, Maryland.
 Matt started his career in public accounting, held several senior executive positions, and serves community organizations such as the University of Maryland Charles Regional Medical Center and Charles County Chamber of Commerce.
 Mr. Martin has a Bachelor of Science in Accounting from Messiah College.